thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 $ ./scripts/deploy-istio-ingress-v1.sh
 ```

-2. Invoke the curl command which is displayed as output of 'scripts/show-urls.sh' to the the urls of services.
+2. Invoke the curl command to displayed the urls of services.

 ```sh
 $ ./iks-scripts/show-urls.sh